Court dismisses appeal as Burkes forcibly removed from courtroom

 The three judges left the courtroom again.
 Several gardai entered the courtroom and forcibly removed Ammi Burke.

-Scuffles between up to ten Garda officers and six members of the Burke family ensued, as they were removed from the room one by one.
+Scuffles between up to 10 Garda officers and six members of the Burke family ensued, as they were removed from the room one by one.

 In the three judgments from each of the Court of Appeal judges issued after the court had adjourned, they unanimously ruled to dismiss Enoch Burke’s appeal against the High Court court orders.